 Another very useful feature is that the user can search sniffed or stored data for keywords.
 NetworkMiner allows the user to insert arbitrary string or byte-patterns that shall be searched for with the keyword search functionality.

-NetworkMiner Professional comes installed on a specially designed USB flash drive.
-You can run NetworkMiner directly from the USB flash drive since NetworkMiner is a portable application that doesn't require any installation.
-We at Netresec do, however, recommend that you copy NetworkMiner to the local hard drive of your computer in order to achieve maximum performance.
+NetworkMiner Professional can be delivered either as an Electronic Software Download (ESD) or shipped physically on a USB flash drive.
+The product is exactly the same, regardless of delivery method.
+NetworkMiner is a portable application that doesn't require any installation, which means that the USB version can be run directly from the USB flash drive.
+However, we recommend that you copy NetworkMiner to the local hard drive of your computer in order to achieve maximum performance.

 The latest version of NetworkMiner can be downloaded from:

 For older releases of NetworkMiner (prior to version 2.0), please visit the NetworkMiner page on SourceForge: